3PhaseInsight/data-platform/README.md

 ```

 #### 3. Sqitch Installation
 You need to have `sqitch` (a database migration tool) installed.
-You can install it from the terminal using the following command:
+You can install it from the terminal using the following command(s):

 **macOS users:**
 ```bash